X

 of the sons became bank presidents, one a district judge, one an

-But of course I remember
+But of course I best remember

-best my father's Uncle Frank, who made his fortune in wildcat
+the youngest, the hellion who made his fortune in wildcat

 oil